Arts First: Harvard Arts Medal

-The Harvard Arts Medal is an annual award established in 1995 to recognize: "excellence and demonstrated achievement in the arts by a Harvard or Radcliffe alumnus/a or faculty member."
+The Harvard Arts Medal is an annual award established in 1995 to recognize "excellence and demonstrated achievement in the arts by a Harvard or Radcliffe alumnus/a or faculty member."
 The medal is given to an individual who has achieved distinction in the arts and who has made a special contribution to the good of the arts, to the public good in relation to the arts, or to education.
-It is awarded on the recommendation of a committee of (Harvard) faculty, alumni and administrators, by the Office of Governing Boards and the President of Harvard.
+It is awarded on the recommendation of a committee of (Harvard) faculty, alumni and administrators, by the Office of Governing Boards and the president of Harvard.

-During a 2012 interview discussing his part in initiating the Harvard ARTS FIRST annual festival, John Lithgow said: "In 1995, I proposed the Harvard Arts Medal.
+During a 2012 interview discussing his part in initiating the Harvard Arts Fest annual festival, John Lithgow said, "In 1995, I proposed the Harvard Arts Medal.
 The idea was to celebrate the fact that, although it’s rare, Harvard men and women do go into the creative arts."

-The recipient of the annual Harvard Arts Medal is announced during the course of the festival.
+The recipient of the annual Harvard Arts Medal is celebrated during the course of the festival.